ASAL- Arid and Semi Arid Lands of Kenya

 The Opoponax Oil can be applied topically on the body spots that need soothing or treatment from infection.
 It can also be blended for massage purposes.
 It can be directly inhaled via steam to decongest the respiratory tract.
 Diffusion can also enable its use as a mild aphrodisiac.

 King Solomon used it as one of the major components of incense for temple rituals, while the Chinese used it for homeopathic treatments.
 Traditionally the Somali used it to treat stomach ailments and wounds.
 In other parts of the world, the resins were used treat arthritis.

 AGAR Ltd is developing a strategic plan for the short, medium and long term.
 This plan will help us steering our action towards the future and build bigger and stronger partnerships with our communities and our partners in East Africa and beyond.
 The plan is currently being validated by our Board of Advisors and will be share on the website soon.

-Further to the local government, we also collaborate often with institutions such as Kenya Forestry Association (KFS), Kenya Forestry Research Institute (KEFRI), The Network for Natural Gums and Resins in Africa (NGARA) with its Kenyan body, and finally KIRDI – Kenya Industrial and Research Institute.
+Further to the local government, we also collaborate often with institutions such as Kenya Forestry Association (KFS), Kenya Forestry Research Institute (KEFRI), the Gum And Resins Association (GARA) where we are executive committee member, National Environment Management Authority (NEMA) and Kenya Wildlife Service (KWS).

-During last year, the entrance of foreign investors and a Director with international business development experience boosted operations and volumes.
-Below some images of Agar’s work in Kenya and Uganda during the collection, the assessments carried out for our development partners and during the value addition (grading) at one of our storages, plus some of the many conferences, workshops, fairs, seminars and other field and commercial activities.
+Below some images of AGAR’s work in Kenya and Uganda during the collection, the assessments carried out for our development partners and during the value addition (grading) at one of our storages, plus some of the many conferences, workshops, fairs, seminars and other field and commercial activities.